Eureto/LEDRise/README.md

 and Android Studio

 TODO:
- - force app to stay in portrait mode
- - make buttons a bit bigger
  - handle errors with connection
  - add ability to delete, check alarm
  - move function that starts alarm to background so microcontroller won't be freezed during delay